llpeterson/internetworking/impl.md

 ## Software Defined Networks

-A theme we keep revisiting is how the network is increasingly implemented in software, with hardware being increasinly commoditized.
-This general idea is usually called *Software Defined Networks* (SDN), and it's an idea that started to germinate about ten years ago.
-Today SDN is on the cusp of going mainstream.
+With switches becoming increasingly commoditized, attention is rightfully shifting to the software that controls them.
+This puts us squarely in the middle of a trend to build *Software Defined Networks* (SDN), an idea that started to germinate about tens year ago.
+In fact, it was the early stages of SDN that triggered the networking industry to move towards white-box switches.

-The fundamental idea of SDN is to decouple the network control plane (i.e., where routing algorithms like RIP, OSPF, and BGP run) from the network data plane (i.e., where packet forwarding decisions get made), with the former moved into software running on commodity servers, and the latter implemented by white-box switches like the ones described in the previous subsection.
-The original enabling idea of SDN was to define a standard interface between the control plane and the data plane so that any implementation of the control plane could talk to any implementation of the data plane; this breaks the dependency on any one vendor’s bundled solution.
+The fundamental idea of SDN is one we've already discussed: to decouple the network control plane (i.e., where routing algorithms like RIP, OSPF, and BGP run) from the network data plane (i.e., where packet forwarding decisions get made), with the former moved into software running on commodity servers and the latter implemented by white-box switches.
+The key enabling idea behind SDN was to take this decoupling a step further, and to define a standard interface between the control plane and the data plane.
+Doing so allows any implementation of the control plane to talk to any implementation of the data plane; this breaks the dependency on any one vendor’s bundled solution.
 The original interface is called *OpenFlow*, and this idea of decoupling the control and data planes came to be known as disaggregation.

-> The P4 language mentioned in the previous subsection attempts
+> The P4 language mentioned in the previous subsection is a
+> second-generation tempt to define this interface by generalizing
-> to generalize OpenFlow.
+> OpenFlow.

 Another important aspect of disaggregation is that a logically centralized control plane can be used to control a distributed network data plane.
-We say logically centralized because while the state collected by the control plane is maintained in a global data structure (e.g., a Network Map), the implementation of this data structure could still be distributed over multiple servers (i.e., it could run in a cloud).
+We say logically centralized because while the state collected by the control plane is maintained in a global data structure, such as a Network Map, the implementation of this data structure could still be distributed over multiple servers.
+For example, it could run in a cloud.
 This is important for both scalability and availability, where the key is that the two planes are configured and scaled independent of each other.
 This idea took off quickly in the cloud, where today’s cloud providers run SDN-based solutions both within their datacenters and across the backbone networks that interconnect their datacenters.

 One consequence of this design that isn’t immediately obvious is that a logically centralized control plane doesn’t just manage a network of